projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 .. rst-class:: numbered-step

-Build the hypervisor configuration
+Build the Hypervisor Configuration
 **********************************

-Modify the hypervisor configuration
+Modify the Hypervisor Configuration
 ===================================

 The ACRN hypervisor leverages Kconfig to manage configurations; it is